Free consultation 402-431-9000

 If you were hurt in a truck accident in Lincoln, do not wait to get legal help.
 Reach out to Knowles Law Firm today by completing our contact form to schedule a free consultation.
 Our family has been fighting for Nebraska injury victims for over 55 years, and we are here to put that experience to work for you.

-Frequently Asked Questions When Hiring a Lincoln Truck Accident Lawyer
+Frequently Asked Questions About Lincoln Truck Accident Claims

-What is the statute of limitations for filing truck accident claims?
+What is the statute of limitations for truck accident claims in Nebraska?

 Attorney Robert M Knowles